Fears, Phobias, & Disorders

 13. What if you don’t have a virtual environment for my phobia?

-The Virtual Reality Medical Center employs psychologists and psychiatrists that are able to treat clients with traditional Cognitive Behavioral Therapy.
+The Virtual Reality Medical Center employs psychologists and psychiatrists that are able to treat clients with traditional Cognitive Behavioral Therapy and biofeedback.
 This typically involves teaching stress and anxiety management techniques that can be used in any anxiety-inducing situation, and then exposing you to pictures and video and auditory stimuli of the phobic object.
 Some disorders will then involve exposure to the actual feared object in real life, when you are ready for this step.

 For further assistance, please e-mail us at firstname.lastname@example.org